-Whispers on the Wind is the sixth CD released by this groundbreaking big band based in Central Florida.
-Founded in 1995 by Chuck; the Surge has been described alternatively as “inventive, colorful, playful, provocative, and swinging”.
-While their first three CDs were critically acclaimed (JazzTimes journalist, David Franklin, included the band’s first release in his “5 best CDs of 1996”) and routinely charted on jazz radio, featuring guest appearances from such jazz luminaries as the late Nat Adderley, Benny Golson, John Abercrombie, Ingrid Jensen, & Tim Hagans: it was their fourth recording, A Comet’s Tail (2009), that truly catapulted the band to the attention of a world-wide audience.
+Whispers On the Wind is the sixth CD released by this groundbreaking big band based in Central Florida . . . . the last three all garnering GRAMMY nominations!
+Founded in 1995, the Surge has been described alternatively as “inventive, colorful, playful, provocative, and swinging”.
+While their first three CDs were critically acclaimed (JazzTimes journalist, David Franklin, included the band’s first release in his “5 best CDs of 1996”) and routinely charted on jazz radio, featuring guest appearances from such jazz luminaries as the late Nat Adderley & John Abercrombie, Benny Golson, Ingrid Jensen, & Tim Hagans; it was their fourth recording, A Comet’s Tail (2009), that truly catapulted the band to the attention of a world-wide audience.

-The follow-up, 2013’s River Runs, veered off in an entirely different direction . . . but to even greater acclaim!
-A “Concerto for Jazz Guitar and Saxophone” featuring the Surge surrounded by a small symphony orchestra, the recording garnered two Grammy nominations: one for Best Instrumental Composition and one for Best Instrumental Arrangement.
+The follow-up, 2013’s, River Runs veered off in an entirely different direction . . . but to even greater acclaim!
+The sub-titled “Concerto for Jazz Guitar and Saxophone” featured the Surge surrounded by a lush studio orchestra and this time garnered two Grammy nominations: one for Best Instrumental Composition and one for Best Instrumental Arrangement.
 World Jazz News described the Surge’s performance as “explosive” and “EPIC” while the NY Music Daily praised it as being “imaginative, paradigm-shifting, and exhilarating” . . . . “combining elements as diverse as swing, heavy metal, bluegrass, and the avant-garde and making them work together seamlessly.”

 What Others Have Said About the Jazz Surge . . . .